-Unfortunately, there is no quick and easy way to tell you exactly what the cost of your project will be.
+Unfortunately, there is no quick and easy way to tell you exactly what the cost of your trimming or removal project will be.
 That’s one reason we send an inspector to meet with you at your home to gather the information we will need to provide you with a free, no-obligation estimate.

-The factors that influence the cost of a tree removal job include:
+Some factors that influence the cost of a tree removal job include:

 - the height of the tree